top of page

 • Are on medication

-MFR – and any type of massage – can aggravate or cause further damage to any issues with your circulatory system, bones, joins etc. So we’ll also ask for any relevant medical details before your consultation in the first meeting.
+MFR – and any type of massage – can aggravate or potentially cause further damage to any issues with your circulatory system, bones, joints etc. So we’ll also ask for any relevant medical details before your consultation in the first meeting.

 What can MFR treat?

-• General aches and pains – the body is all connected, where an injury or a pain in one place can have a knock-on effect elsewhere.
+• General aches and pains – the body is all connected and an injury or a pain in one place can have a knock-on effect elsewhere.

 The body is an integrated system, a puzzle, and it’s each of our practitioner’s role to work and support you in putting the pieces together to achieve the maximum comfort and movement.